White Hat and Black Hat SEO

-White hat, black hat … it sounds like a line from Dr Seuss, but the term “white hat and black hat SEO” refers to different styles of Search Engine Optimisation (SEO) strategies.
+White hat, black hat … it sounds like a line from Dr Seuss, but the term “white hat and black hat SEO” refers to different methods of Search Engine Optimisation (SEO).

-And as you have probably already figured out: white hat is the “good” version, while black hat is bad – very bad and can end up doing your business considerable damage.
+And as you have probably already figured out: white hat is the “good” version, while black hat is bad – very bad and could end up doing your business considerable damage.